apache/carbondata/docs/performance-tuning.md

     END_TIME bigint,
     ...
     counter_100 double
-    )STORED BY 'carbondata'
+    )STORED AS carbondata
     TBLPROPERTIES ('SORT_COLUMNS'='Dime_1, HOST, MSISDN')
   ```

   **NOTE:**
   + BloomFilter can be created to enhance performance for queries with precise equal/in conditions.
-You can find more information about it in BloomFilter datamap [document](https://github.com/apache/carbondata/blob/master/docs/datamap/bloomfilter-datamap-guide.md).
+You can find more information about it in BloomFilter datamap [document](./datamap/bloomfilter-datamap-guide.md).

 ## Configuration for Optimizing Data Loading performance for Massive Data